isberg1/IMT2681-Assignment-3/README.md

 the other thing to be done was originally related to the list of features we had to use(Heroku, Docker, Database, Cloud function, Openstack).

 total work all members:
-total work Alexander Jakobsen: total work : total work : total work : total work :
+total work Alexander Jakobsen: 		37 hours total work Mats Ove Mandt Skjærstein: 	27 hours total work Per-Kristian: 		17 hours total work  Martin: 			19,5 hours total work Krisian Lund:

 for full log of all tasks and work time spent by each team member.
 Se the repo wiki "work log" sections.